 How To Avoid Losing Your Kids At Disneyland

-Pixarfest is here.
+The Holidays at Disneyland are here.
 That means more crowding.
-For, me and my family this is great news.
 However, for most families crowds are not welcome news.
 I can help advise you so you do not get stuck waiting in long lines or spend a cent on MaxPass.
 The negative side of crowds means it is easier for you to lose a child.

 I have found several lost children, and I find lost kids during the day when kids are full of energy and want to walk because they are not tired.
 More on this in a minute.
 In Summer that means it is busy and hot.
 I have found children near where the most bottlenecks happen.

 A few children I have found in Fantasyland by Gaston's Tavern crying and looking frantic and no one was doing anything.
 I suspect the crowd swept the child away in Frontierland and the child took Big Thunder Trail.
 For a little kid that is far.